zicna/TheCompleteJavaDevCourse/Section13-Lambdas/lambdas.md

 **One line lambdas: (one line implementation)**

 1. omit curly braces
-2. omit return keyword (even if we have return value)
+2. omit return keyword (even if we have return value in interface where we define method)
 3. put everything in the same line